 With buckles of the purest gold;

-In the fourth quatrain, and the halfway point of this piece, the speaker continues on describing the different pieces of clothing and accessories that he will craft for his lover.
+In the fourth quatrain and the halfway point of ‘The Passionate Shepherd to His Love’, the speaker continues on describing the different pieces of clothing and accessories that he will craft for his lover.
 It is important to remember that all of these items are contingent on her coming to live with him.

 A belt of straw and Ivy buds,